Belfast: The "Quarters"

 Since 2001, buoyed by increasing numbers of tourists, the city council has promoted a number of cultural quarters.

-The Cathedral Quarter comprises much of Belfast's old trade and warehousing district in the narrow streets and entries around St Anne's Cathedral, with a concentration of bars, beer gardens, clubs and restaurants (including two establishments claiming descent from the early town, White's and The Duke of York) and performance spaces (most notably the Black Box and Oh Yeah).
-It hosts a yearly visual and performing arts festival.
+The Cathedral Quarter comprises much of Belfast's old trade and warehousing district in the narrow streets and entries around St Anne's Cathedral, with a concentration of bars, beer gardens, clubs and restaurants, including two establishments claiming descent from the early town, White's and The Duke of York. and performance spaces.
+(Note: Most notably the Black Box and Oh Yeah.)
+It hosts an annual visual and performing arts festival.
 The adjoining Custom House Square is one of the city's main outdoor venues for free concerts and street entertainment.

 Without defined geographical boundaries, the Gaeltacht Quarter encompasses Irish-speaking Belfast.
-(According to the 2021 census, 15.5% of people in the city have some knowledge of Irish, 4% speak it daily).
+According to the 2021 census, 15.5% of people in the city have some knowledge of Irish and 4% speak it daily.
 It is generally understood as an area around the Falls Road in west Belfast served by the Cultúrlann McAdam Ó Fiaich cultural centre.
 It can be said to include, at the Skainos Centre in unionist east Belfast, Turas, a project that promotes Irish through night classes and cultural events in the belief that "the language belongs to all".